CDCgov/prime-reportstream/prime-router/docs/proposals/0010-translations-and-schemas/0010-translations-and-schemas.md

 The work would be staged in several PRs, roughly based on the steps of the solutions.

+### Details

+The solution outlined creates a new set of `Translation` classes, one for each serializer and deserializer class.
+The current `HL7Translation` and `RedoxTranslation` would not change.
+However, the `CustomTranslation` would be removed or replaced by a new `CSVTranslation`.
+Much like the current `HL7Translation`, this new `CSVTranslation` could have settings like empty values and date formats that affect the whole conversion.

+In addition, it makes sense to move the format specific information in `Element` class, the `csvFields` and the `hl7Fields`, to their respective translation objects.
+This move will simplify the schema.

+A new set of input translations would be created as well.
+It is anticipated that each new CSV sender will create a new `CSVInputTranslation` object with a list of their current fields.
+HL7 senders should not need

 ## Alternatives Considered
-A smaller scope proposal for onboarding new senders is possible.
+A smaller scope proposal for on-boarding new senders is possible.
 However, tackling both the deficiency in translations and the testing matrix problem together proved to be synergistic.

 ## Further Work
 This proposal does not touch the Schema Element class, but one could make a similar proposal for this class and its associated structures.
 Likewise, filtering and routing improvements are not addressed.